Electric Utility System Operations

 A.R.
 "Skip" Collier, Professional Training Systems, Inc.

-Registration will begin at 8 a.m.
-Alaska Time, and the class will run from 8:30 a.m. to 4:30 p.m. on both days.
-Lunch and refreshments will be provided.
+Registration will begin at 7:30 a.m.
+Mountain Time, and the class will run from 8 a.m. to 5 p.m.
+Lunch, as well as morning and afternoon breaks, will be provided.

 Note: Organizations that register a group of employees will receive every fifth registration for free.
 For example, if you register five employees, you only pay for four; register 10 employees, you only pay for eight; and so on.
 There is nothing additional you need to do to receive this discount.